-Creates offset parallel lines on either side of linear features.
+Creates offset parallel lines on either side of curve features.

-- Creating parallel lines to the left, right, or both sides of a linear feature
+- Creating parallel lines to the left, right, or both sides of a curve feature

 How does it work?

-The OffsetCurveGenerator takes in line features and creates new lines on either side of the original.
+The OffsetCurveGenerator takes in curve features and creates new curves on either side of the original.
 These new lines are placed at a specified Offset distance from the original, on the left and right-hand sides.
 There is a choice of how corners are created - round, mitered, or beveled.

-The new offset lines are output as Right and Left, according to the orientation of the original feature.
+The new offset curves are output as Right and Left, according to the orientation of the original feature.

 In this example, we will create offset lines on either side of a rapid transit line.
-The original feature is a single line.
+The original feature is a single curve.

-Two new lines are output from the transformer - one on the left side of the original line (shown in green), and one on the right (shown in red).
+Two new curves are output from the transformer - one on the left side of the original line (shown in green), and one on the right (shown in red).

 In a scenario where only one side is needed (left or right), simply disregard the unneeded output port.

-Offset curves will be built in 2D from linear features.
-Self intersecting lines are not supported, and may produce unpredictable results.
+Offset curves will be built in 2D from curve features.
+Self intersecting curves are not supported, and may produce unpredictable results.
 Other types of geometry will be output through the <Rejected> port.

-Features without line geometry are output through this port along with an additional attribute, fme_rejection_code, to indicate the reason for rejection.
+Features without curve geometry are output through this port along with an additional attribute, fme_rejection_code, to indicate the reason for rejection.

 Rejected Feature Handling: can be set to either terminate the translation or continue running when it encounters a rejected feature.
 This setting is available both as a default FME option and as a workspace parameter.